 Not only do the orobiomes stand out from the zonobiomes, but certain areas with extreme soils and azonal vegetation also behave differently.
 We refer to them as pedobiomes (PB), that is, habitats tied to specific soils.
-Soils are strongly modified by humans only where soil erosion, i.e. removal of the upper soil layer or the entire soil, has been caused, or where the soil has been worked or built over.
+Soils are strongly modified by humans only where soil erosion, i.e. removal of the upper soil layer or the entire soil, has been caused, or where the soil has been processed by agriculture or built over.
 The large-scale climate affects vegetation unchanged only on the euclimatopes (called "plakor" in Russian), i.e. on flat surfaces with soils that are not too heavy and not too light, so that precipitation does not run off superficially but penetrates into the soil and is retained by it as adhesive water, i.e. does not sink too quickly to the groundwater, it is thus fully available to vegetation.
 This is not the case with extreme calcareous soils, they are too dry and at the same time too warm biotopes compared to the large-scale climate.
 On the other hand, the soils may contain harmful substances, such as salts (NaCl, Na2SO4), or the soils are extremely poor in nutrients, so that the vegetation also deviates from the normal of the zonobiome.
 The vegetation of the pedobiome, which is less influenced by the large-scale climate, but much more by the soil and therefore can occur in almost the same formation on the same soils in several zones, we call azonal vegetation.

 The pedobiomes are subdivided according to the soils that are typical for them: Lithobiomes (stony soils), Psammobiomes (sandy soils), Halobiomes (saline soils), Helobiomes (marsh or swamp soils), Hydrobiomes (soils covered with water), Peinobiomes (deficient or nutrient-poor soils, from peine in Greek = hunger, lack), Amphibiomes (= alternating moisture soils) and others.

-Pedobiomes can often occupy vast areas, for example, the lithobiome of the basalt covers in Idaho (USA), the psammobiome of the southern Namib, the Rub-al-Khali in Saudi Arabia, or the Karakum Desert in Central Asia with 35,000 km2, the helobiome of the Sudd marsh on the Nile (150,000 km2), the marshlands of western Siberia (over 1 million km2, ► Fig. L-19).
+Pedobiomes can often occupy vast areas, for example, the lithobiome of the basalt covers in Idaho (USA), the psammobiome of the southern Namib, the Rub-al-Khali in Saudi Arabia, or the Karakum Desert in Central Asia with 35,000 km2, the helobiome of the Sudd marsh on the Nile (150,000 km2), the marshlands of western Siberia (over 1 million km2, ► Fig. K-19).
 Their ecology must also be treated separately from that of the zonobiomes.